What Is Leukopenia?

 The success of some infections depends on their ability to resolve on their own, while persistent leukopenia (specifically, neutropenia) can permit infections to recur and become more severe, requiring treatment.
 In addition, other underlying conditions, such as cancer, can lead to potentially fatal outcomes.

-• Medical History: To diagnose leukopenia, the physician will perform a physical exam and take a medical history.
-They may ask about the type of symptoms experienced, when they began, personal or family history of other health conditions, such as autoimmune disorders or blood or bone marrow cancers, type of medications taken, and lifestyle habits.
+• Medical History: The physician will perform a physical exam and take a medical history to diagnose leukopenia.
+They may ask about the symptoms experienced, when they began, personal or family history of other health conditions, such as autoimmune disorders or blood or bone marrow cancers, type of medications taken, and lifestyle habits.

-• Complete Blood Count: One of the tests used to help diagnose leukopenia is a complete blood count (CBC).
-This test will determine how many WBCs (white blood count), red blood cells, and platelets are present in the blood.
-If the WBC count is low, the doctor will order additional tests to help determine the root cause of the condition.
-A few includes:
+• Complete Blood Count: One of the tests used to help diagnose leukopenia is a Complete Blood Count (CBC).
+This test will determine how many WBCs (white blood count), red blood cells, and platelets are in the blood.
+If the WBC count is low, the doctor will order additional tests to help determine the condition's root cause.

-• Cultures of an affected area look for a bacterial or fungal test for viral infections such as HIV or viral hepatitis.
+• Cultures of the affected region are examined for bacterial or fungal illnesses such as HIV or viral hepatitis.

 • Bone marrow tests can be obtained through aspiration, biopsy, or both.